 If you’re like many of our clients, getting the most out of your touchscreen solution is a must.
 Perhaps you need your interactive touchscreen to be updateable for future events, keeping your content fresh for users, or expanding on your product range or services.

 Another example of this in practice would be a property development interactive which tells your audience which developments are still available, and which are sold.
 Or, when running workshops as part of an event, you need the interactive to tell people if there are still spaces available.

-As touchscreen specialists, we’re going to explain more about this below, including the main considerations when ensuring your solution is going to be updateable.
+As interactive experiences specialists, we’re going to explain more about this below, including the main considerations when ensuring your solution is going to be updateable.

 The main options for an updateable experience

 Whether or not your interactive touchscreen experience should be updateable – as well as which elements will need to be updated – is something you need to decide on early in the development process.

 It can be complex and costly to build in this functionality – especially if you only decide on it at a later stage – and it should be developed specifically to your needs.